markpollack/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/0-index.md

 In this stream processing guide, you will see how you can:

-- design, develop, test and deploy an individual streaming application
+- Design, develop, test and deploy an individual streaming application without Data Flow
-- create a streaming pipeline using those individual applications in Spring Cloud Data Flow
+- Create a streaming data pipeline using these individual applications in Spring Cloud Data Flow